fenago/machine-learning-for-finance/lab_guides/Lab_7.md

 The recursiveness of the Bellman equation inspired the subfield of recursive economics.
-Nancy Stokey, Robert Lucas, and Edward Prescott wrote an influential 1989 book titled [*Recursive Methods in Economic Dynamics*] (<http://www.hup.harvard.edu/catalog.php?isbn=9780674750968>) in which they apply the recursive approach to solve problems in economic theory.
+Nancy Stokey, Robert Lucas, and Edward Prescott wrote an influential 1989 course titled [*Recursive Methods in Economic Dynamics*] (<http://www.hup.harvard.edu/catalog.php?isbn=9780674750968>) in which they apply the recursive approach to solve problems in economic theory.
-This book inspired others to use recursive economics to address a wide range of economic problems, from the principal-agent problem to optimal economic growth.
+This course inspired others to use recursive economics to address a wide range of economic problems, from the principal-agent problem to optimal economic growth.

-Avinash Dixit and Robert Pindyck developed and applied the approach successfully to capital budgeting in their 1994 book, [*Investment Under Uncertainty*] (<https://press.princeton.edu/titles/5474.html>).
+Avinash Dixit and Robert Pindyck developed and applied the approach successfully to capital budgeting in their 1994 course, [*Investment Under Uncertainty*] (<https://press.princeton.edu/titles/5474.html>).
 Patrick Anderson applied it to the valuation of private businesses in his 2009 article,